Licensure Requirements Initial CTE Application

 6. How long does it take to process a CTE Initial application?

-In general, it will take approximately 12-14 weeks from date of receipt to process your application.
+Typically, it will take approximately 2-4 weeks from date of receipt to process a complete CTE application.

 7. What type of occupational experience is acceptable?

-Using the Occupational Experience form from the application, you must provide verified, successful occupational (non-teaching) experience in your related skill area.
-Self-employment must be documented with copies of tax records, letters from customers, or W-2 forms, etc. Refer to the CTE evaluation sheets found at http://www.cde.state.co.us/cdeprof/cte_generalinfo.htm
+Using the Occupational Experience form from the application, you must provide verified occupational (non-teaching) experience in your related skill area.
+Self-employment must be documented with copies of tax records, W-2 forms, or letters from customers.
+Refer to the CTE evaluation worksheets found at http://www.cde.state.co.us/cdeprof/cte_generalinfo.htm.

 8. Will work experience be used as evidence of expertise or substituted for a degree?